mlund/faunus/docs/_docs/analysis.md

 `criterion`            | What is included
 ---------------------- | ----------------------
-`smaller_than`         | Values smaller than a threshold `absolute_larger_than` | Absolute values larger than a threshold
+`smaller_than`         | Values smaller than a threshold `larger_than`          | Values larger than a threshold `absolute_larger_than` | Absolute values larger than a threshold

-In the following example we analyse the nonbonded `energy` between molecules of type `colloid` and only values smaller than -1.0 _kT_ are stored:
+In the following example we analyse the nonbonded `energy` between _active_ molecules of type `colloid` and only values smaller than -1.0 _kT_ are stored:

 ~~~ yaml